guillaumepellegrino/memtrace/README.md

 Listening on [0.0.0.0]:3002
 Waiting for client to connect

-# Ask memtrace-fs on Host to connect to memtrace on Target
+# Ask memtrace-server on Host to connect to memtrace on Target
-guillaume@ubuntu:~$ memtrace-fs -c targethostname.com  workspace/ib3_12.02.12/output/staging/
+guillaume@ubuntu:~$ memtrace-server -c targethostname.com  workspace/ib3_12.02.12/output/staging/
 Adding directory workspace/ib3_12.02.12/output/staging/ to search path Connect to [targethostname.com]:3002
 Connecting to [targethostname.com]:3002